burgra42/INFO-5940-Codespace/ref-log.md

     * I installed pdfplumber and pypdf to benable processing of PDF files
     * I have the bot working but the converstaional piece is missing.
 I think I need to add code to tell it to continue the session with the RAG data and the user comments.
     * I used Github Copilot extensively to trouobleshoot the code
+    * I have the chatbot reading PDFs, but it is not yet converstaional and the RAG remembers the previous PDF when refreshing.
+This may be fixed by closing the browser tab and opening a new one or starting a new session.